 The Royal Mariner was made in the 1960s and 1970s.
 It has a 4 7/8 inch dial and the rear flange diameter is 7 inches.
 It has a brass case, a white painted dial with Arabic numerals, and has the fast-slow regulator at the top of the dial and the strike shutoff to the left of the numeral "3".

-Schatz has been out of business for many years, and some parts for these clocks are impossible to find.
-Therefore I don't repair the original movement.
+Schatz has been out of business for many years, and some parts for these clocks are hard to find.
+The original movement can cost $600 - $950 to repair.
 I can install a new German mechanical movement, and new dial and hands to go with it.
 The dial is similar to the original and says "Royal Mariner", but doesn't have the Schatz trademark.
 The new movement does not strike as loudly as the original (it is much quieter).

 Here is a clock with the new movement and dial installed, and a photo of the new dial.

 The back of the case is labeled: Cat.
 1008, Helmsman-W, Model E537-001, Seth Thomas, Div. of General Time Corp., Thomaston, Conn., U.S.A.
 The bottom of the dial is labeled: Made in Germany.

 This model was made from about the 1960s to the 1980s.
 It has a brass case, an engraved, silvered dial, a screw-on bezel, and uses a movement made in Germany by Hermle.

 Install new movement: $605, plus $30 shipping and handling (in the U.S.).
 The new movement has a two year warranty, and is nearly identical to the original movement.
 The only difference is

 The back of the case is labeled E537-000.
 The dial is marked “Made in Germany” at the bottom.
 This clock is similar to the Helmsman illustrated above, but the case has no ships wheel.